Princess of Wales's Own YORKSHIRE

 During his long military career he served in the 4th, 2nd and 6th Battalions of the Yorkshire Regiment.

-He was born in Guycroft, near Otley, on March 27th 1877 and was educated at the Westgate School in the town.
+He was born in Guycroft Street, Otley, on March 27th 1877 and was educated at the Westgate School in the town.

 Captain John Flesher Myers.
 DCM.

-Yorkshire Regiment as a private soldier in December 1894 and spent ten years in India and three in South Africa in the Boer War with the
+He joined the Yorkshire Regiment as a private soldier in December 1894 and spent ten years in India and three in South Africa 1906-09 after the Boer War with the

 2nd Battalion of the Regiment.
 He retired after 18 years in total as a Sergeant in 1913 with both Long Service and Good Conduct